Is Silver Undervalued? 3 Reasons it Could Be

 The gold-silver ratio refers to how many ounces of silver are needed to buy one ounce of gold.
 A high gold-silver ratio typically shows that silver is a good buy since it is considered cheap relative to gold.

 Predicting the gold-silver ratio can be difficult.
 Over the past five years, the ratio has seen a high of 83.46 and a low of 51.13.
-It currently sits at a relatively high point of 76.49.
-At the beginning of March, the ratio was 81.64 — a level that hadn’t been seen since the financial crisis of 2008.
+In the past year, it has been oscillating between the mid-70s and 80s.
+These highs are the same as were seen during the financial crisis of 2008.

 “For one ounce of gold, we are only mining nine ounces of silver.
 So that would suggest we should be trading at nine to one, which will put — at $1,200 gold — $130, $140 silver.
 If you look at what we are mining today, that’s where silver should be trading at.
 We are trading at 73- or 75-to-one, and I just don’t think that ratio can last,” he has said.